Rocketed to tiny-town stardom by ABC's latest series, discover the real Rosehaven.

 4. The star of the show – Geeveston

 It’s an unlikely place for some of the best sushi on the island, and perhaps arguably the mainland too.
-Masaaki is only open Friday and Saturday – Masakki himself is most likely out surfing on other days.
-If you don’t make it down to Geeveston to taste his sushi you’ll find him at the Farm Gate Market on Sundays in Bathurst Street in Hobart.
+Like the sound of locally caught Southern tuna sashimi or Stripy trumpeter and Tassie wakame miso soup?
+Well head for Geeveston and eat like the film crew and TV stars.
+Masaaki is only open Friday to Sunday – Masakki himself is most likely out surfing on other days.

 The Old Bank

-Fresh to town, just like the Rosehaven actors, here you’ll find house-made pastries.
-They are “˜flaky crispy delicate delicious.’
+Rather fresh to town, just like the Rosehaven actors, here you’ll find house-made pastries.
+They are “flaky crispy delicate delicious.”
 Mmmm…

 The Red Door Larder